Automated Conjecture Resolution with Formal Verification: Overview of the Framework

 The formal agent, \textit{Archon}, extends our prior work on statement autoformalization~\cite{gao2024herald, wang2025aria} to full proof formalization: given an informal proof, it produces a Lean 4 project that states and proves the target theorem together with all supporting definitions and lemmas, grounded in Mathlib.
 Archon first initializes the project by collecting dependent references, then formalizes key statements and definitions, organizing them into topic-specific files.
 It proceeds iteratively, filling gaps omitted in the literature, consulting the informal agent or external sources when stuck, and exploring alternative formalization strategies until the entire project compiles.

-Prior to deployment on proofs generated by Rethlas, we validated Archon on FirstProof~\cite{abouzaid2026first}, a collection of 10 research-level problems without publicly released solutions at the time, avoiding data contamination.
-Both OpenAI~\cite{openai_first_proof_2026} and Google~\cite{feng2026aletheia} evaluated their systems on these problems.
+Prior to deployment on proofs generated by Rethlas, we validated Archon on FirstProof~\cite{abouzaid2026first}, a collection of 10 research-level problems without publicly released solutions at the time, thereby avoiding data contamination.
+Both OpenAI~\cite{openai_first_proof_2026} and Google~\cite{feng2026aletheia} evaluated their natural-language reasoning systems on these problems.
 We selected Problems~4 and~6 based on Mathlib infrastructure support and mathematical significance; notably, Google's Aletheia failed on both, while OpenAI succeeded but with human supervision.
 Archon produced complete formalizations of OpenAI's informal proofs for both problems: Problem~6 was formalized fully autonomously, and Problem~4 required only a single natural-language hint on the proof direction for one lemma.
-Formalization of Problem~4 took approximately 50 hours and \$1{,}200 in API costs; Problem~6 took 30 hours and \$750.\footnote{For more details, see our blog post at \url{https://frenzymath.com/blog/archon-firstproof/}} \Cref{subsubsec:workflow} reviews the workflow and architecture, and \Cref{subsubsec:enhancements} describes enhancements since our initial release.
+Details of these FirstProof experiments are presented in \Cref{subsubsec:archon-extra-results}. \Cref{subsubsec:workflow} introduces the workflow and architecture, while \Cref{subsubsec:enhancements} describes the enhancements made when moving from the FirstProof problems to the formalization of the conjecture.